What Is Piston Slap? Here’s What It Is And If You Should Worry

 Internal Combustion Engine Strokes

-The piston rises again, compressing the air/fuel mixture in the space above it.
+The piston rises again, compressing the air/fuel mixture in the confined space above it.
 This is known as a compression stroke.

 What Does A Piston Do In A Car Engine?